-Jim Humble, of the Sequatchie Valley region, is regarded as one of Tennessee’s most skilled and sought after violin luthiers.
-He has been restoring violins for the public since the 1970s, and in 1982, he made his first violin.
-Since then he has built approximately thirty violins and done hundreds of repairs on bowed stringed instruments for symphony members and those in the classical and bluegrass community.
-Jim will teach his apprentice, Meredith Goins, the art forms of violin making, restoration techniques, and bow rehairing.
+Jim Humble, of Ooltewah, is regarded as one of Tennessee’s most skilled and sought-after violin luthiers.
+He began restoring violins in the 1970s and made his first full violin in 1982.
+Since then he has built approximately thirty violins and completed hundreds of repairs on bowed stringed instruments for musicians in the classical and bluegrass communities.

 *This team is funded through a special partnership with the South Arts’ initiative In These Mountains: Central Appalachian Folk Art & Culture.

 - Ivey, Aisha.
 “Item 10: Jim Humble INTERVIEW at his home by Aisha Ivey in Ooltewah, Tennessee 7-28-13.”
 Aisha Ivey Fiddle Music Collection, 2012-2013.
 Berea College Special Collections and Archives Catalog.
 Video recording of fiddle tunes.

 - Alton, Robert.
 Violin Making and Repairing.
 Cassell, 1923

 - Olsen, Tim, and Cyndy Burton.
 Lutherie Tools: Making Hand and Power Tools for String Instrument Building.
 Tacoma, WA: Guild of American Luthiers, 1990.
 Print.

 - Piper, Towry.
 “Violins and Violin Manufacture from the Death of Stradivari to the Present Time.”
 Proceedings of the Musical Association 25 (1898): 97-114.

 - Various Authors.
 Big Red Books of American Lutherie.
 Volume I-VII.
 1985-2005.